betaflight/betaflight.com/docs/wiki/getting-started/setup-guide.md

 - `Warnings` - Displays warnings for low battery, low RSSI, and other things
 - `Battery average cell voltage` - Displays the average cell voltage of the battery, regardless of the number of cells
 - `Link quality`, `RSNR Value`, `RSSI Value`, `RSSI dBm Value` - Different ways of measuring the strength and/or quality of the radio link.
-Choose the one that works best for your radio systemm, can usually be found in the manufacturer documentation
+Choose the one that works best for your radio system, can usually be found in the manufacturer documentation

 ## Ready to Fly!